 When starting each sprint, we have a particular Agile workflow, explained below:

-3. Divide Backlog into Sprints - To divide complex features into smaller user stories, we consider a full customer journey through the online store.
+3. Divide backlog into sprints.
+To divide complex features into smaller user stories, we consider a full customer journey through the online store.
 Using such an approach, we make the e-commerce development process faster and easier.

-6. Working on Tasks - Our team works on the current Sprint from the Backlog.
+6. Working on tasks.
+Our team works on the current Sprint from the Backlog.

-9. Testing - The QA department conducts testing to ensure that the product is bug-free.
+9. Testing.
+The QA department conducts testing to ensure that the product is bug-free.
 It is very convenient to detect bugs sprint by sprint.

-12. QA in Production - Quality Assurance is a set of techniques used to find out actual issues in the product, receive fast feedback and vital diagnostic data.
+12. QA in production.
+This is a set of techniques used to find out actual issues in the product, receive fast feedback and vital diagnostic data.

 Image source: Medium

-Team communication software
+Use team communication software

 It is the basic process of continuous development used by many IT companies.
-During this cycle, the team continues monitoring, experimenting and building e-commerce websites for the long term.
+During this cycle, the team continues monitoring, experimenting, and building e-commerce websites for the long term.

 Working on the e-commerce project could be chaotic, especially when there are many relevant features to implement.
 By applying Scrum methodology, we develop successful e-commerce projects.
 It helps us prioritize the requirements according to the client’s business needs and the performing capacity of the development team.
 At the initial stage of online store development, we focus on the purchase process and shopper experience.
 This way, we create a better customer journey, which results in a higher conversion rate of the online store.
 We keep using Scrum for the development of e-commerce websites since it helps us to keep the process agile and finish projects on time within the customer budget.
 If this article inspired you to hire us to develop an online store, fill in the contact form below.
 We are always open for new projects and ready to help, feel free to contact us!